awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 After you manually install SSM Agent, you can automatically update SSM Agent on your instances when new versions become available by using Systems Manager State Manager\.
 For more information, see [Automatically update SSM Agent \(CLI\)](sysman-state-cli.md)\.

 **Important**
-These procedures apply to installing or reinstalling SSM Agent on Amazon EC2 Linux instances\.
+These procedures apply to installing or reinstalling SSM Agent on EC2 instances for Linux\.
 If you need to install the agent on an on\-premises server or a virtual machine \(VM\) so it can be used with Systems Manager, see [Install SSM Agent for a hybrid environment \(Linux\)](sysman-install-managed-linux.md)\.

 ## Amazon Linux and Amazon Linux 2<a name="agent-install-al"></a>